 No list of things to do in Clear Lake would be complete without a stop at The Surf Ballroom.
 This venue is among the most famous landmarks in Clear Lake.
 It’s the last place where Buddy Holly, J.P.
 “The Big Bopper” Richardson, and Ritchie Valens performed before boarding an airplane that crashed shortly after takeoff from the Clear Lake airport.

-It’s also a living museum full of music memorabilia.
-It’s fun to walk out on the stage and stand in the same place as countless musicians.
+This venue is a living museum full of music memorabilia.
+It’s fun to walk out on the stage and stand in the same place as countless musicians who have all wanted to play in the famous Surf Ballroom.

 At the end of January and into the first part of February, Clear Lake hosts the Winter Dance Party, an annual tribute to the lives and legacies of the three performers who perished in the fateful plane crash, the “day the music died.”
 Pro tip: be sure to check out the green room there and see the walls signed by the thousands of performers who have crossed the stage.
 You’ll be amazed at how many you recognize.